+Celebrations of summer are a familiar mix of lazy lounging and joyous riots.
 Kids light up like fireworks when they hear the ice cream truck.
 The pool is full of human cannonballs and water-soaked laughter.
-Finding the perfect shade tree is a picnic tradition because its canopy is so important to a summertime nap.
+Finding the perfect shade tree is a picnic tradition, its canopy is so important to a summertime nap.